nanos-world/docs/getting_started/ServerManual.rst

 All Packages must go under ``Packages`` folder, each Package is a folder under that.
 Each Package must contain the following folder: ``Server``, ``Client`` and ``Shared``.
 Client and Shared will be sent to the Clients when they connect.
 Server and Shared will run only on Server and won't be sent to Clients.

-Each Package must have an ``Index.lua`` file witch will be triggered only, this file must include other files and do other operations as you wish.
+Each Package must have an ``Index.lua`` file which will be triggered only, this file must include other files and do other operations as you wish.

+Each Package must have an ``Package.toml`` file which is the Configuration File for this Package.

 .. note:: Shared packages are always loaded before.